Getting Started with Blazor MultiSelect DropDown in WASM App

 dotnet new blazorwasm -o BlazorApp

-Here’s an example of how to add Blazor MultiSelect DropDown component in the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a Syncfusion.Blazor.DropDowns and Syncfusion.Blazor.Themes NuGet package.
-See Install and manage packages using the dotnet CLI topics for more details.
+To add the Blazor MultiSelect Dropdown component to the application, run the following commands in a command prompt (Windows), command shell (Linux), or terminal (macOS) to install the Syncfusion.Blazor.DropDowns and Syncfusion.Blazor.Themes.
+See Install and manage packages using the dotnet CLI for more details.

 Add Import Namespaces